Tired of living the single life? Switch up your dating game with apps galore! We're talking about matchmaking for modern

 Who run the world?
 Girls!
 And this female-centric app knows it.
 Think of Bumble as the less superficial sister of Tinder where women get the upper hand for every match.
 Women get 24 hours to start a chat and their partner has 24 hours to reply.
 So you can dodge those obnoxious pick-up lines and make the first move.
 Just create your profile, upload your best pics, connect to IG or even Spotify, and start meeting new people.
 You can also start video chats on the app, hide your profile whenever you want to and make use of features like top filters and super swipe to enhance your dating experience.

 Bumble, available to download on App Store (iOS) | Google Play (Android)

 5. Coffee Meets Bagel

-If you’re over the whole swiping shebang, Coffee Meets Bagel is one of those “intellectual” dating apps that use algorithms to set you with a suitable partner.
+If you’re over the whole swiping shebang, Coffee Meets Bagel is one of those “intellectual” dating apps that use algorithms to set you up with a suitable partner.
 Matches are based on your preference and personality type, and you get to pass or connect with profiles that come your way each day.
 This works great for hopeless romantics seeking more meaningful connections, as opposed to Tinder’s casual flings.

 Coffee Meets Bagel, available to download on App Store (iOS) | Google Play (Android)

 Sorry ladies, this is strictly for the boys.
 Using your phone’s location, this geo-social networking app picks up fellow Grindr males in your area.
 It’s a good start if you’re looking to come out of the closet and meet folks of the same persuasion.
 You can filter your search to weed out red flags, chat and share private pics, star your faves (while blocking others) and easily send your location for meet-ups.

 Grindr, available to download on App Store (iOS) | Google Play (Android)